metaborg/java-front/java-front/languages/Java-1.5/README.md

 * syntax - Syntax definitions in SDF2
 * trans - Transformation definitions in Stratego
 * names - Name binding definitions in NaBL
-* types - Type system definitions in TS.
+* types - Type system definitions in TS

 Note that the name of this directory, Java-1.5, only indicates that the syntax is of Java 5.
 Our name and type specification does __not__ support the following features from Java 5 yet: